HELPING WITH GOUT, ARTHRITIS, MUSCLE SORENESS AND INSOMNIA

 Prevention and Treatment of Gout

 Only a gout sufferer could know the extreme pain of a gout attack.
-Gout sufferers will be pleased to know studies have shown drinking sour cherry juice can lower the risk of a gout flare up.
+Gout sufferers will be pleased to know it is believed drinking sour cherry juice may lower the risk of a gout flare up.
 Gout occurs when our body is unable to effectively control the amount of uric acid in the blood.
 The stiffness and swelling occurs when excess uric acid forms crystals in our joints.
 Cherries contain powerful compounds called anthocyanins which fight inflammation and lower uric acid levels.
 Cherry juice has been shown to protect from recurrent attacks as well as being helpful whilst in the midst of a gout attack.
+I've written previously about taking barley grass powder to help treat and prevent gout.
+Adding barley grass powder to sour cherry juice has been found by our customers to be even more effective when treating and preventing gout.

 Natural Arthritis Pain Relief

-As with gout, cherry juice is helpful because of the anthocyanins which fight inflammation.
-There has been found to be a significant reduction in symptoms such as stiffness, pain and physical function when taking cherry juice regularly.
-The anthocyanins found in cherry juice assist in relieving pain by impeding the enzymes connected with pain.
-By preventing these pain signals from reaching the brain, any feeling of pain is negated.
+As with gout, cherry juice may be helpful because of the anthocyanins which fight inflammation.
+Some find there to be a significant reduction in symptoms such as stiffness, pain and physical function when taking cherry juice regularly.
+The anthocyanins found in cherry juice may assist in relieving pain by impeding the enzymes connected with pain.
+By preventing these pain signals from reaching the brain, any feeling of pain may well be negated.

 Prevention of Post Workout Soreness